Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/legendary-commander.md

 Any level 20 Ashford character that possesses a fortress stronghold in which they can train their legion.

 ##### Hit Points
-- **Hit Dice: ** 1d8
+- **Hit Dice:** 1d8
-- **Hit Points at Higher Levels: ** 1d8 (or 5) + your Constitution modifier per prestige level
+- **Hit Points at Higher Levels:** 1d8 (or 5) + your Constitution modifier per prestige level

 ##### Bonus Proficiencies
-- **Saving Throws: ** Choose one from Constitution, Wisdom, or Charisma.
+- **Saving Throws:** Choose one from Constitution, Wisdom, or Charisma.
 If you already have proficiency in all three, you instead gain proficiency in one saving throw of your choice.
-- **Skills: ** Choose one from Insight, Perception, or Persuasion.
+- **Skills:** Choose one from Insight, Perception, or Persuasion.
 You gain proficiency in that skill.
 If you already have proficiency in the chosen skill, you double your proficiency bonus when you add it to a check with that skill.
 If you already do so, you can add 1d4 to any ability check you make using that skill.

 ### Banner of the Legion
 At 21st level, you imbue one banner bearing the symbol of your legion with the courage and confidence of the legion.
-Turning into an artifact magic item.
+The banner turns into an artifact rarity magic item.

-Like any Artifact, your banner is unaffected by effects that disable magic and is immune to damage. *The part of the cloth that contains the symbol is also magically self-cleaning.* However, when there is no living humanoid that was trained at your stronghold within 100ft of the banner, it loses this immunity.
+Like any Artifact, your banner is unaffected by effects that disable magic and is immune to damage.
+The part of the cloth that contains the symbol is magically self-cleaning.

 The banner can either be affixed to a polearm, used as a shield, or used as a cape.
- - While used as a shield, its shield bonus to AC equals two plus half your proficiency bonus.
+ - While used as a shield, its shield bonus to AC equals 2 plus half your proficiency bonus.
  - While affixed to a polearm, each time you hit a hostile creature with an attack with that weapon, one friendly creature you can see regains HP equal to your proficiency bonus.
  - While worn as a cape, you are immune to the charmed and frightened conditions.
 Additionally, you regain HP equal to your proficiency bonus at the start of your turn as long as one of your legionnaires is alive and within 100 feet of you.

- If you are mounting a creature, that creature also gains these benefits.
+ If you are mounting a creature, that creature can also gain the shield bonus to AC or the condition immunity and HP regeneration of the shield or cape form of the banner.

 ### Stand United
 *The word "legion" means "thousands", while it might not be entirely literal, you do have a lot of humanoids training at your stronghold.* You are free to bring a up to three legionnaires with you while adventuring, but most of your legion should always be busy making sure the number of them doesn't decrease.

 - If you have the Extra Attack feature, you may bring Knight Legionnaires.
-- If you have the spellcasting or pact magic features, you may bring Mage Legionnaires.
+- If you have the Spellcasting or Pact Magic features, you may bring Mage Legionnaires.
 - If you have the Sneak Attack or Favored Enemy/Foe features, you may bring Scout Legionnaires.

 ### We are Legion